 Final Thoughts on Financing an RV

-To prepare for your RV purchase, take the time to understand what you can afford to borrow based on your debt, income, and expenses each month, and know how the financing option affects your current and long-term financial situation.
+To prepare for your RV purchase, take the time to understand what you can afford to borrow based on your monthly debt, income, and expenses, and know how each financing option affects your current and long-term financial situation.

-Before applying for a traditional RV loan, using home equity, or obtaining a personal loan, prepare to have money set aside to satisfy any down payment requirements or other out-of-pocket costs associated with your chosen financing option.
+Before applying for a conventional RV loan, using home equity, or obtaining a personal loan, prepare to have money set aside to satisfy any down payment requirements or other out-of-pocket costs associated with your choice.

 Lastly, don’t forget about taxes.
 There are a few tax deductions that could help with your purchasing decision.
-Just be sure to double-check with your tax professional to be sure they apply to your situation.
+Just be sure to double-check with your tax professional to ensure they apply to your situation.